dfsp-spirit/brainload/README_DEVELOPMENT.md

 ## Essential tools

-You will need Python and some standard development tools.
+You will need Python 3 and some standard development tools.
 Under Linux, this should be enough:

 ```console
 sudo apt-get install python-pip build-essential git
 ```

+Make sure you have Python 3, not Python 2.
+(Run `python --version` to find out.)

 ## Development installation